Skip to main content

 Offre d'achat (Purchase offer)

-Written proposal from buyer to seller, specifying price and conditions.
-Morally binds the buyer but not legally until the preliminary contract.
+A written proposal from buyer to seller setting out the price and the conditions.
+It binds the buyer morally but not legally until the preliminary contract is signed.

 P